iShares S&P 100 ETF

 RockFlow Model Forecast: Three Scenarios for 2026

-Based on a comprehensive analysis, here is a 12-month outlook for the iShares S&P 100 ETF (OEF):
+Based on a comprehensive analysis, the 12-month outlook for the iShares S&P 100 ETF (OEF) is one of cautious stability with moderate upside potential, contingent on the broader market's performance.

 Wall Street Consensus